Strong Sell On Tactile Systems: Bloated Stock Needs Compression Therapy (NASDAQ:TCMD)

 – Senior Executive, Lymphedema Product Supplier

-Follow the Insiders
+Follow The Insiders

-Insider departures: Since 2017, Tactile has witnessed a spate of senior exec departures—many of which would have had firsthand knowledge into Tactile’s marketing strategy and regulatory liability:
+Insider departures: Since 2017, Tactile has witnessed a spate of senior exec departures - many of which would have had firsthand knowledge into Tactile’s marketing strategy and regulatory liability:

 - VP of Quality & Regulatory Affairs: Thomas Dold